 Period of consultation

-The Commission invites interested parties, including national authorities, manufacturers of cosmetic products, producers of the substances concerned, and relevant industry and consumers associations, to submit their comments on the proposed measures and on their possible economic impact.
+The Commission invites any interested parties to submit their comments on the proposed measures and their possible economic impact.

-In relation to the economic impact, the information/comments should refer, among other things, to:
+In relation to the economic impact, the information/comments should refer, inter alia, to the following topics:

 How to submit your contribution

-Directorate General for Internal Market, Industry, Entrepreneurship and SMEs
+Directorate General Internal Market, Industry, Entrepreneurship and SMEs

 Unit D/4, Health Technology and Cosmetics,